arangodb/docs/3.10/programs-arangod-rocksdb.md

 If true, keeps a pool of log files around for recycling them.
 The default value is false.

+### Validation

+`--rocksdb.validate-sst`

+This flag specifies whether or not to validate the sst files present in the database directory provided on startup.
+If set to true, during startup, all the sst files in `engine-rocksdb` of the database directory will be checked for validation and then the execution will be finished, so this parameter treats the server startup as a means to execute the file validation as a tool and then stop execution.
+Default: false.

 ### Miscellaneous

 `--rocksdb.optimize-filters-for-hits`